 - Proven safe uranium handling and transportation systems (>30 year record).

-- South Australia hosts one of only two Australian ports approved for uranium exports; Port Adelaide in South Australia, the other being the port of Darwin in the Northern Territory hosts the other Australian port).
+- South Australia hosts one port (Port Adelaide) of only two Australian ports approved for uranium exports (Darwin in the Northern Territory hosts the other Australian port).

 - South Australia has a royalty rate of 2% for new mines.
-After the first 5 years the rate then reverts to 5% for mineral ores and concentrates (including uranium).
+After the first 5 years the royalty rate is 5% for mineral ores and concentrates (including uranium).